talentdeficit/jsx/README.markdown

 all erlang strings are represented by *valid* `utf8` encoded binaries

-this implementation performs no normalization on strings beyond that detailed here. be careful when comparing strings
+this implementation performs no normalization on strings beyond that detailed here. be careful when comparing strings as equivalent strings may have different `utf8` encodings

 **true, false and null**

-the json primitives `true`, `false` and `null` are represented by the erlang atoms `true`, `false` and `null`. suprise
+the json primitives `true`, `false` and `null` are represented by the erlang atoms `true`, `false` and `null`. surprise

 **arrays**